Border Fire

-The Border Fire was a large wildfire that burned in Potrero, San Diego County, California, as part of the 2016 California wildfire season.
-The fire was so named due to its proximity to the United States-Mexican border.
+The Border Fire was a large wildfire that burned in Potrero, California, as part of the 2016 California wildfire season.
+Located in San Diego County, the fire was so named due to its proximity to the Mexico–United States border.

-The Fire
+Progression

 The fire, which was first reported around 11:30 a.m. on Sunday, June 19, started along the United States-Mexican border between Highway 188 and Highway 94.
 Reported at 5 acres, the fire burned at a moderate rate of spread before rapidly exploding into 1,500 acres within a matter of hours due to gushy winds within the fire area.
 The fire then quickly jumped Highway 94 and moved northwest threatening multiple structures and prompting evacuations for the community of Potrero.
 Homes along Highway 94 between Emory Road and Plaskon Road were evacuated, along with residents in the community of Potrero.
 Initial reports detailed that 4 outbuilding has been destroyed.
 That evening, the fire was reported to be burning eastward with 5 percent containment.

 By Monday morning, June 20, the fire was estimated to be 1,900 acres large and temperatures were expected to reach 107 degrees in the area that day, elevating the fires activity.
 By midday, authorities had issued additional mandatory evacuation orders for the nearby communities of Forest Gate, Star Ranch, Cowboy Ranch, Dog Patch and Canyon City because of "extreme fire behavior and activity."
 Evacuation advisory were also issued for areas near Campo and Buckman Springs."
 An American Red Cross shelter was set up at Los Coches Creek Middle School for evacuees displaced by the fire."
 As the day went on, the fire rapidly expanded to an estimated 7,500 acres with only a reported 10 percent containment.
 The fire is also believed to have been the cause of a power outage that affected several hundred people near the communities of Potrero, Dulzura and Campo, according to authorities.

 During the early morning hours of Tuesday, June 21, the fire was downgraded to a more accurate 6,020 acres due to better mapping.
 Upwards of 1,550 firefighters from across Southern California were on scene battling the now three-day-old wildfire with more being requested.
 Reports suggested the fire was moving north and northeast, threatening parts of the Pacific Crest National Scenic Trail as well as its surrounding communities, Tuesday.
 The fire grew a mere 480 acres that day, expanding the burn area to 6,500 acres.